sveetch/sveetch/README.md

 - 🔭 I’m currently working on too many projects

-- 👨‍💻 All of my projects are available at [https://sveetch.github.io/](https://sveetch.github.io/)
+- 👨‍💻 My most important projects are listed in [https://sveetch.github.io/](https://sveetch.github.io/)

 - 📫 How to reach me **sveetch on Gmail**